 - Putting away electronic devices for at least a half-hour before bed and keeping them on silent mode to avoid checking them during the night.

-- Setting up your bed with a supportive bed that’s the best mattress for you.
-And don’t forget a good pillow.
+- Setting up your bed with a supportive mattress that’s the best mattress for you.
+And don’t forget to bring your best pillow.